ruddd/tezies/README.md

-Welcome to my github page :) currently i only have tenzies here :)
+Welcome to my github page :)